🔼The name Hebrew: Summary

 The name Hebrew comes from the verb אבר (abar), meaning to pass over or through:

 To us moderns the name Hebrew has a unique and exclusive (and even religious) ring to it, but it should be noted with some stress that this is not at all the case in the narrative of the Bible.
-The "name" Hebrew isn't an abstract label but much rather an ordinary word used as a appellative, like a nickname or even a signature quality.
-It means Passed Over or Passer Over or Transition or One Who Transits or One From The Other [Dry] Side or even Flower Forth or Deducer or He Who Looks At Something From All Sides.
+The "name" Hebrew isn't an abstract label but much rather an ordinary word used as an appellative, like a nickname or even a signature quality.
+It means One Who Passes Over or One Who Transits or One From The Other [Dry] Side or even Flower Forth or Deducer or One Who Looks At Something From All Sides.

-In the Bible the name Hebrew obviously does not denote a particular religion or language or nationality, but rather the intrinsic human need to cut through all the legalizing and restricting, all the deceit and ballyhoo, and arrive at something timeless and natural; something as natural as we ourselves are: the natural laws upon which we were designed to operate, the same truth that famously sets us free (John 8:32), that existed before everything else (John 1:1) and in which everything holds together (Colossians 1:17); the same truth that purposes to hand over His kingdom to the God and Father, when He has abolished all rule and all authority and power (1 Corinthians 15:24); the same truth who speaks Hebrew with his people (Acts 26:14).
+In the Bible the name Hebrew obviously does not denote a particular religion or nationality, but rather the intrinsic human need to wade through the animal swamp and arrive at something as timeless and permanent as the natural laws upon which we were designed to operate, the same truth that famously sets us free (John 8:32, James 1:25), that existed before everything else (John 1:1) and in which everything holds together (Colossians 1:17); the same truth that purposes to hand over his kingdom to the Father, when he has abolished all rule and all authority and power (1 Corinthians 15:24); the same truth who speaks Hebrew with his people (Acts 26:14).